Elwilo3/GTW-practice-mod/README.md

 # VIDEO INSTALLATION GUIDE (skip to 2:04)
    - [video](https://www.youtube.com/watch?v=_EK-lcjYsJo)
-   - Note: Features shown in the video may be outdated as the mod has been updated with new features
+   - Note: Features shown in the video are outdated as the mod has been updated many with new and improved features

 1. **Download and Install BepInEx:**
    - Download [BepInEx_x64_5.4.22.0.zip](https://github.com/Elwilo3/GTW-practice-mod/raw/refs/heads/main/files/BepInEx_win_x64_5.4.23.2.zip)